 Certain psychological conditions, such as bipolar disorder, depression, or borderline personality disorder, are linked to extreme mood changes.
 These conditions and their symptoms often arise from a chemical imbalance within the brain, which may be correctable in some cases.
 People with symptoms of depression or a history of mental health issues may benefit from psychological evaluation and therapy to help manage mood swings.

-Occasionally, diseases and other medical problems can cause a disruption in brain function that may lead to violent mood swings.
+Occasionally, diseases and other medical problems can cause a disruption in brain function that may lead to extreme mood swings.
 Advanced dementia, brain cancer, and meningitis may all manifest with sudden, drastic changes to behavior.
 In some cases, severe head injuries can also be the cause of mood swings, often due to pressure and swelling in the brain.
 If a person experiences a sudden alteration of behavioral patterns that includes violent mood swings, evaluation by a qualified brain specialist may be warranted.

 Even people free from medical or psychological issues may occasionally experience a sudden, extreme change to mood and behavior.
 Stress is frequently the culprit in the cases, which can be just as violent, upsetting, and dangerous as mood swings caused by other factors.
 Aggressive mood changes may be brought on by extreme physical stress, highly emotional situations, or severe anxiety over a particular situation.
 Consulting a therapist or psychologist for assistance in managing stress may help reduce the chance of stress-induced mood swings.